Watford High Street railway station: History

-Following the privatisation of British Rail the franchise for the Watford DC Line was taken over by National Express who ran the line under its Silverlink Metro name.
-In 2007 the line was brought under the control of Transport for London, who today operate it as part of the London Overground network; this service uses the 750 V DC lines for its all-stations local service with the 4th rail presently redundant except as part of the electrical return circuit.
+Following the privatisation of British Rail the franchise for the Watford DC line was taken over by National Express who ran the line under its Silverlink Metro name.
+In 2007 the line was brought under the control of Transport for London, who today operate it as part of the London Overground network under the Lioness line name; this service uses the 750 V DC lines for its all-stations local service with the 4th rail presently redundant except as part of the electrical return circuit.